 One of the most important things that a venture capitalist will look at when considering investing in your company is your business plan.
 This document should outline everything about your business, including your mission, products and services, target market, competitive landscape, marketing strategy, financial projections and more.

-Make sure to have a well-written and compelling business plan that shows that you have a clear understanding of what you’re doing and how you plan to succeed.
+Make sure to have a well-written and compelling venture capital business plan that shows that you have a clear understanding of what you’re doing and how you plan to succeed.

 2. Have an Impressive Management Team